 If you want to create a friendly atmosphere, cordial words are the best way to convey your thoughts.
 Learning other languages is always linked to immersing yourself in other cultures – you always learn new things that will help open your mind and encounter new points of view.
+And learning Spanish is no different.
 Cordiality is a part of everyday life around the world and determines how you are perceived by the people in a certain region.

 Rest assured that you can communicate with people and be confident in the words you use in a language other than your own.
 Over time, you’ll learn the same basic concepts as if you were speaking the language you know best.
 Today, we’ll cover everything you need to know to communicate physically and verbally like a native, or at least not to offend anyone in the attempt.